Form Pipeline — AI-Powered Spam Detection & Routing

 - Every layer is independently configurable — customers can disable AI and run IP-only, disable IP blocking and run AI-only, or turn everything off and use it as a pass-through router.

-The result: 1,074 spam submissions rejected, 50 valid submissions routed, total AI API cost of $5.27 over 3.5 months.
+1,074 spam submissions rejected, 50 valid submissions routed, total AI API cost of $5.27 over 3.5 months.
 The cost is low because most spam never reaches the AI layer.

-Routing engine: Once a submission passes filtering, configurable connectors route it to Slack, email, webhooks, ConvertKit, Zoho, or other integrations.
+Once a submission passes filtering, configurable connectors route it to Slack, email, webhooks, ConvertKit, Zoho, or other integrations.
 Each form can have its own connector configuration.

-Cross-product integration: Exposes an API that other applications call to check IPs and emails against the flagged database.
+Exposes an API that other applications call to check IPs and emails against the flagged database.
 TC Track uses this at signup for fraud prevention — flagged users get shadowbanned (registration flow looks identical but no account is created).